ABOUT

 My current research falls into three overarching themes:

-Reconstruction of Pleistocene-Holocene climates and environments to look at the ways in which hominins responded physically, technologically, and culturally to differing ecological settings throughout Africa, Asia, and Europe.
+Reconstruction of Pleistocene-Holocene climates and environments to look at the ways in which humans and our extinct ancestors responded physically, technologically, and culturally to differing ecological settings throughout Africa, Asia, and Europe.

 Application of innovative field and laboratory methods to address how Homo sapiens adaptations to climatic shifts and environmental reorganizations differed from that of other hominins.